 Muniini’s mother was Nyamijumbi the daughter of Keitindani Nyinakyangwa muhara w’Abazigaaba the wife of Bushoberwa Omutanga wa Bushuro, Mwisi, Kabale, Kigezi.

-Muniini’s father is Kisigo Mulera Mwene Rukooko who was born around 1921 in Kahondo ka Byamarembo (also known as Nyamarembo Goona.)
-He served Uganda as a medicine man in the European style (a medical assistant) before taking a well-earned retirement.
+Muniini’s father is Kisigo Mulera Mwene Rukooko who was born around 1917 in Kahondo ka Byamarembo (also known as Nyamarembo Goona.)

 His paternal ancestors’ previous address was on the shores of Lake Burera and Lake Ruhondo in Rwanda.
 They were revered medicine men whose exploits were long preserved in the lyrics of the blues singers of Kahondo.
 Kisigo’s mother was Keiramibwa from Katenga (Kitohwa) whose ancestors’ previous address was “somewhere in Rwanda.”

 Muniini received his most important education from his parents, his seniours and from village elders in Mparo and Kahondo, Kigezi, especially Abagurusi Sigirenda, Mugyerasaano, Kangire and Bateeranwa (Mparo); and Rwendinga Tibihika, Azaria Rwendeire, Bwajoojo, Kabagonokwe, Rwayegye, Nkuba, Bwanyina, Bacondo, Kateete, Kyarukara, Kabushooko, Kenyangye, Kyamaheiga Beeriika and Katokoozi (Kahondo).
 These men and women taught him the fundamentals of his people’s traditions and the survival skills of rural life